 He almost immediately creates his own design practice and devotes himself to the challenges of interior architecture rather than those of industrial design.
 In 1959, in partnership with Pierre Perrigault, he launches the “Meubles et Fonctions” gallery, in doing so discovering the different scenes of contemporary French and international furniture, particularly Italian and Nordic.
 Some of the furniture and seats he designs are produced there.

-His creations are also showcased by prestigious houses such as Airbone, Roset, Sentou, Arflex, Steiner and Minvielle.
+His creations are also showcased by prestigious houses such as Airborne, Roset, Sentou, Arflex, Steiner and Minvielle.
 He creates numerous luminaries, edited by Disderot, but also Monix and Verre Lumière.

 Étienne Fermigier also collaborates with the Mobilier National in the same way as the designers Roger Fatus, Pierre Paulin, Olivier Mourgue or Roger Talon.
 In addition to furniture and lighting, Étienne Fermigier is interested in all aspects of industrial aesthetics and draws a number of objects – radios, televisions, office furniture – or a single-seater car.